naveenkumarreddym/trient/README.md

 ### Basic Example

 1. Open any webpage
-2. Click the Browser-Use extension icon
+2. Click the Trient AI extension icon
 3. Enter a task like:
    - "Search for the latest AI news"
    - "Fill out this form with test data"